storj/design-docs/20240808-custom-limit-email-notifications.md

 ```

-The `event` field here is an int, which can be set to the `ProjectNotificationKind` associated with the event.
-The type serves a dual purpose as a bitwise filter and enum value so that we do not need to maintain a separate mapping.
+The `event` field here is an int, which can be set to the bit definition associated with the event (e.g. `b00000010` = storage exceeded 80% threshold).
+The type serves a dual purpose as a bitwise filter and enum value so that we do not need to maintain a separate mapping of event identifier -> bit filter.

 #### Event detection in metainfo: